The-Estonian/monster_killer_game/README.md

-# Monster killer game, !currently in development!
+# Monster killer game, !currently in TODO!
 ### Simple monster killer game created to practice JS logic and refactoring.

 Will feature: